ni/nimble/specs/templates/component-interaction-design.md

 # Nimble Component (IxD) [Template]

 ## Overview
-*The name of the component, along with high-level description of what the component is used for and it's value to the end-user experience.*
+*The name of the component, along with high-level description of what the component is used for and its value to the end-user experience.*

 ### Background
 *Relevant historical or background information, including:*